Psycokwet/pong/docker-compose.md

 There is some tools ready for your convenience to tests request.
 A light example with insomnia (similare to postman for those who knows), and a frontend minimal example, read the documentation attached in backend_manual.

+You can test the get routes directly on browser, but it's more complicated for other types of routes, hence the two tools offered.

 #### phpmyadmin

 You can access phpmyadmin at http://localhost:5431 from your preferred browser.